alexjoel42/Selector_Practice/README.md

 8. Use `git commit -m "insert message here"` to commit
 9. Use `git push` to push to your branch
 10. Then I'll merge the PR :) .

+If you are just here to vibe and click on things, just run `npx open cypress` and start playing around with the spec.cy.js file.